noahshinn/gitm/README.md

 Other options

-- `--issues-only`: run a search over issues only
+- `--issues-only`: Run a search over issues only.
-- `--issues-too`: run a joint search over commits and issues
+- `--issues-too`: Run a joint search over commits and issues.
-- `--include-code-patches`: use code diffs from commit patches during search
+- `--include-code-patches`: Use code diffs from commit patches during search.
+- `--disable-classifications`: By default, your query will be parsed for potential filters (expressed in natural language).
+Set this flag to disable these checks.